 9. Always have a plan B, C, and D

 There are never enough back-up plans in preparation for a trade show.
-Have contingencies in place well before the show, in case something (or multiple things) go wrong.
+Have contingencies in place in your marketing events calendar well before the show, in case something (or multiple things) go wrong.

 Pro tip: “Plan for the best and prepare for the worst.
 In the world of events, it’s always smart to have a Plan B, a plan C, and a plan D. Prepare for every worst-case scenario so that you can adapt quickly onsite if needed.” - Trish King, Director of Events at Wrike.